Do you regularly work away from home?

 I’d love to hear your own homecoming tree ideas; please share any thoughts in the comments below.

 During Caroline’s cancer treatment we’ve been counting the weeks between rounds of chemo and radiotherapy but we haven’t needed a Homecoming Tree this time as the hospital Beads of Courage programme marks time for us.
-My forthcoming post Beads of Courage explains.
+My post Beautiful Beads for Courageous Cancer Kids explains.

 Read more about Caroline’s cancer journey at Caroline’s Rainbow.